Donate

 Anyone who believes that Yeshua died for him personally on the cross, as a sacrifice for sin, anyone who received Yeshua into his heart (according to Romans 10:17) and professes Him as Lord and Savior, is welcome to be part of us.

-Our services are in Hebrew; simultaneous (headset) translation is offered to Russian and English-speakers (translation into Finnish, German and Spanish is also available if needed).
+Our services are in Hebrew.
+Simultaneous (headset) translation is offered to Russian and English-speakers.
+Other languages upon request.

 Imitating our beloved Messiah, we are called to love God passionately with all that is within us, and to love our brothers and sisters with God’s unconditional love available to us.
 Discipleship is all about passing on the treasure we received (Matthew 28:19-20).